-First of all, a survey of the popular open source (Presto, Apache Hive, and Spark SQL) and commercial analytic databases (Amazon RedShift, HP Vertica, EMC Greenplum) showed that none of them supported materialized views.
+First of all, a survey of the popular open-source (Presto, Apache Hive, and Spark SQL) and commercial analytic databases (Amazon Redshift, HP Vertica, EMC Greenplum) showed that none of them supported materialized views.
 Therefore, the data team has to manually communicate the existence of the optimized copies of the data to the analysts.
-In large organizations, communication and documentation is too high an overhead to implement these techniques successfully.
+In large organizations, communication and documentation are too high an overhead to implement these techniques successfully.

 Quark solves both the problems mentioned in the previous section.
 Data architects can define materialized views through DDL statements.
 Quark will reroute queries submitted by analysts to materialized views using a cost-based optimizer.
 In the future, materialized view definitions stored in Quark can be used to automate ETL for refreshing materialized views.

 Quark requires materialized views to be stored in relational tables.
 Quark supports DDL statements to register materialized views.
 Let us consider Narrow Tables to illustrate the steps required in Quark.
 The example assumes that the base tables, as well as the materialized views, are stored in HDFS or Object Store and accessed through Apache Hive.
 If you choose other SQL engines, then a few modifications may be required.

 The first step is to create a table in Hive.

 create table narrow_store_sales_3m as select ss_sold_date_sk, ss_item_sk, ss_ext_sales_price from store_sales where ss_sold_date_sk >= 2457479 #Julian Day for Apr 1 2016

 Create a Materialized View